-Touch me, how can it be?a-ha was a band from Norway, consisting of Morten Harket (vocals), Paul Waaktaar-Savoy (guitars) and Magne "Mags" Furuholmen (keyboards).
+Touch me, how can it be?a-ha are a band from Norway, consisting of Morten Harket (vocals), Paul Waaktaar-Savoy (guitars) and Magne "Mags" Furuholmen (keyboards).
 They chose the name "a-ha" because everyone would be able to say it easily.
 They initially rose to fame during the 1980s, but have had continued success in the 1990s and 2000s.a-ha achieved its biggest success with their debut album and single in 1985.
 Hunting High and Low peaked at number fifteen on the Billboard charts and yielded an international number-one single, "Take on Me".
 Supported by one of the most iconic music video's of all time, it earned the band a Grammy Award nomination as Best New Artist.
 Hunting High and Low was one of the best-selling albums of 1986, and 1987 saw them singing the Theme Tune to the James Bond film The Living Daylights.In 1994, the band went on a hiatus, the same year a-ha reached a sales number of 20 million albums sold worldwide.
 After a performance at the Nobel Peace Prize Concert in 1998, the band returned to the studio and recorded 2000's Minor Earth Major Sky, which resulted in a new tour.
 By 2000, they had reached 36 million albums sold wordwide plus several million singles.
 In 2002 the band released their seventh studio album Lifelines.
 Analogue is their eighth studio album and is their most successful studio album in the UK since East of the Sun, West of the Moon and has been certified silver.
 Their last album is Foot of the Mountain, which was released in June of 2009.They retired on December 5, 2010, although they would perform one last time on August 21, 2011 as part of a national memorial service for the 77 victims of two related domestic terrorist attacks that took place in the Oslo region on July 22.
 Fans rejoiced however when the band announced in 2015 they were reuniting for at least two years.

 Believe me, the sun always shines on T.V.